Retention of CO Ice and Gas Within 486958 Arrokoth: Analytical Model for Sublimation-Driven Gas Transport in Arrokoth-Like Objects

 \subsection{Gas flow through a porous medium}

-The Darcy flow law, corrected for Knudsen diffusion \citep{ziarani_knudsens_2012}, governs the spherically symmetric gas flow through the porous matrix as \beq 0 = -{k_a}\frac{\partial P}{\partial r} -{\mu} u, \eeq where a pressure gradient $\frac{\partial P}{\partial r}$ drives the gas flow of viscosity $\mu$ and radial velocity $u$ through a matrix with an effective permeability $k_a$.
+The Darcy flow law, corrected for Knudsen diffusion \citep{ziarani_knudsens_2012}, governs the spherically symmetric gas flow through the porous matrix as \beq 0 = -{k_a}\frac{\partial P}{\partial r} -{\mu} u, \eeq where a pressure gradient $\frac{\partial P}{\partial r}$ drives the flow of gas of viscosity $\mu$ and radial velocity $u$ through a matrix with an effective permeability $k_a$.
 We disregard gravitational effects in our formulation since we observe that $\rho_{tot} g$ is generally much smaller than $\partial P/\partial r$ for small bodies with sizes less than $100$ km.

-The formula given by \citep{ziarani_knudsens_2012} modifies the effective permeability based on the empirically-derived Knudsen number \beq k_a = k_{\infty}(1+4 \bar c {\rm Kn}), \eeq where $\bar c$ is an $\order{1}$ constant, and ${\rm Kn} = \lambda / r_p$ is the Knudsen number defined in terms of the mean free path of vapor molecules, $\lambda = 1/n\sigma = {m {c_s}^2}\big/{\rho \sigma}$, with $\sigma$ being the cross-section of collision of gas molecules with number density $n$.
+The formula given by \citep{ziarani_knudsens_2012} modifies the effective permeability based on the empirically-derived Knudsen number \beq k_a = k_{\infty}(1+4 \bar c {\rm Kn}), \eeq where $\bar c$ is an $\order{1}$ constant, and ${\rm Kn} = \lambda / r_p$ is the Knudsen number defined in terms of the mean free path of vapor molecules, $\lambda = 1/n\sigma = {m}\big/{\rho \sigma}$, with $\sigma$ being the cross-section of collision of gas molecules with number density $n$.
 At very small Knudsen numbers, gas diffusion through pore spaces is dominated by molecule-molecule collisions, and the effective `liquid' permeability reduces to the Darcy limit $k_{\infty} = {r_p}^2/32$ \citep{bouziani_cometary_2022}.
-However, for larger Knudsen numbers, where the mean free path is comparable to or larger than the pore radius, gas diffusion is instead dominated by molecule-matrix collisions.
+However, for larger Knudsen numbers, where the mean free path is comparable to or larger than the pore radius, gas diffusion is instead dominated by molecule-matrix collisions. \REVNEWW{In our work, we are often in the large Knudsen number limit.}

 Equation (\ref{darcy}) requires a boundary condition, for which we assume that the ambient gas pressure is zero at the surface, i.e., $P(r=r_s) = 0$.
 We also assume that the interior gas pressures ($\approx {10^{-4}}$ Pa) are weaker than the bonding strengths ($\sigma_b$) between individual $\mu$m-scale grains \citep[$\approx 1$ kPa,][]{Gundlach_etal_2018} and/or their mm-scale aggregates \citep[$\approx 1$ Pa,][]{Blum_etal_2014}.
 This justifies the use of Eq. (\ref{darcy}).
-For further details, see Section \ref{sec:appendix}.
+For further details, see \ref{sec:appendix}.